camden-bock/maine-thesis/sources/CTANREADME.md

 Please report any bugs or formatting problems to the GitLab
 repository: https://www.google.com/search?q=https://gitlab.com/maine-thesis/maine-thesis.
 When submitting an issue, please include a minimal working example that reproduces the problem.

+## Licence

+This work may be distributed and/or modified under the conditions of the LaTeX Project Public License, either version 1.3c of this license or (at your option) any later version.

+The latest version of this license is in   http://www.latex-project.org/lppl.txt and version 1.3c or later is part of all distributions of LaTeX version 2005/12/01 or later.